 Colombia has several international gateways, such as Bogotá, Medellín, and Cartagena, to name a few.
 It is definitely one of the cheapest places to fly in the South American continent, thanks to its airline service by carriers like Spirit and JetBlue, who fly mainly to Florida.

-Even if you aren’t from the state, its airports are some of the cheapest to fly to, so you may be able to utilize these Colombian flights as well.
+Even if you aren’t from the state, its airports are some of the cheapest to fly to, so you can also utilize these Colombian flights.

-A Colombian adventure can be very diverse, ranging from vibrant city streets to wild tropical rainforests to tranquil Caribbean beaches.
-Make sure to leave some room in your suitcase to bring some of that famous Colombian coffee home, too!
+A Colombian adventure can be diverse, ranging from vibrant city streets to wild tropical rainforests to tranquil Caribbean beaches.
+Make sure to leave room in your suitcase to bring some famous Colombian coffee home, too!

 19. Berlin, Germany